SeleniumHQ/docker-selenium/README.md

 The Chromium-based browser uses `nssdb` as a certificate store.
 You can then install all required internal certificates in your Dockerfile like this:

-- Create a script for installing the certificates.
-For example, [cert-script.sh](tests/customCACert/cert-script.sh)
+There is a utility script packaged in the image that can be used to add your certificates to the `nssdb` store and the bundle CA.
+The script is `/opt/bin/add-cert-helper.sh`.

 - Create a Dockerfile that uses the selenium node image as a base and copies the script to the container, and executes it.
 For example, [Dockerfile](tests/customCACert/Dockerfile)

 - If you have to create a set of different certificates and node images.
 You can create a bootstrap script to do that in one-shot.
 For example, [bootstrap.sh](tests/customCACert/bootstrap.sh)